Sponsorships Elephants

 Our godchild Kuishi for F.A.

 Kuishi was born in February 2016.
-She was spotted from the plane, standing alone next to her late mom.
-After a long drought it had finally rained, but probably too late for mom.
-Today Kuishi lives with Oltaiyoni in the Ithumba Reintegration Unit.
+She was spotted from the plane, standing alone next to her dead mom.
+After a long drought it had finally rained, but probably too late for the mom.
+Kuishi has become one of the most nurturing females.

 + More